DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/05-28 Avernoth Meeting Notes.md

 ### MC Design
 - Color palette of the MC's main robes might need to be changed.
 It's pretty monochromatic.
+	- It might clash with the last level of the gam
 	- Lean more into the battle-y part of the mage
 - Also, Allister's random trinkets were a concern
 	- The green jewels on the hat and in the necklace might need some type of explanation
+- For each character design, find unique places to place the character's sigil
+	- For Allister, this could be the necklace